 Note that you may be subconsciously pushing stereotypes and biases that stifle open communication between genders.

 There are many distinct styles of leadership and strength in communication.

 Learn about the different styles of communication used by men and women and seek to understand the context for both genders.
 Don’t be afraid to recognize differences and adapt your style of communication to someone else’s.

 Become a Leader

 With your knowledge of the differences in communication between genders, you can effectively manage and work in a diverse environment and create lasting relationships that will help you along the way.
-To learn more about communication, consider Point Park University’s online bachelor’s degree in mass communication.
+To learn more about communication with the public, consider Point Park University’s online bachelor’s degree in public relations and advertising.